TrionChainFoundation/trionchain-whitepaper/README.md

 **TrionChain is the first FEM-based Layer-1 blockchain**, designed to model global economic and physical systems using a computational mesh inspired by the **Finite Element Method (FEM)**.

-Each region of the world becomes a **TrionCell**—a localized computational domain with its own state, security, and interactions.
+Each region of the world becomes a **TrionCell** a localized computational domain with its own state, security, and interactions.
 This architecture enables:

 - Deterministic local computation
 - Scalable multi-domain consensus